shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-standards-and-auditing.md

 ---
-Title : Creative Standards and Auditing
+title : Bidders - Creative Standards and Auditing description : Learn how Xandr addresses channel conflicts.
-Description : Avoiding channel conflict is a major challenge for publishers working ms.date : 10/28/2023 with a third party to sell their inventory.
-Every publisher has a unique
+ms.date : 11/21/2023

 ---

-# Creative Standards and Auditing
+# Bidders - Creative standards and auditing

 Avoiding channel conflict is a major challenge for publishers working with a third party to sell their inventory.
 Every publisher has a unique